 Since googles could be difficult to keep on a baby, I found these adorable goggle looking sunglasses that would be perfect for your small one.

-You might like the other costumes I’ve made for them:
+And if you liked my little Scuba Divers, you might like the other costumes I’ve made for my kids: